 Our lab aims to identify modifiable risk and protective factors for the development and worsening of depression and suicidality (i.e., suicidal thoughts and behavior) among adolescents.
 Our lab seeks to identify who and when adolescents are most at risk for suicidality in real time and across development, with a particular focus on sleep and social media as both potential risk factors and opportunities for intervention.

 drives the increase in depression and suicidality during the adolescent period?

 Our research focuses on developmental factors that also change during the adolescent period, including social and environmental stressors, social media, and sleep and circadian processes.
 We often evaluate these processes in concert with other risk factors, such as puberty, cognitive-affective vulnerabilities, and the biological stress response.

 is most at risk for depression and suicidality during adolescence?

 Our research examines which adolescents are most at risk and through what mechanisms (across individual, familial, and systemic levels), particularly focused on gender disparities that emerge during adolescence.

 are adolescents most at risk for worsening depression, suicidal thoughts, and suicidal behaviors?

 Our research focuses on understanding the dynamic fluctuations and patterns of suicide risk processes in real time, with the ultimate goal to prevent the onset of suicidal ideation and transition to suicidal behavior.

-can we improve our understanding, detection, and prevention of suicide risk among adolescents?
+can we improve our understanding, detection, & prevention of suicide risk?